-The Endless Battle for Bakhmut
+The endless battle for Bakhmut

 Sam is another soldier, an infantryman active in Bakhmut itself.
 An American, he served in the US Marine Corps from 1997 to 2012, completing several tours of duty in Iraq and Afghanistan prior to joining Ukraine’s International Legion last March.

 “The fight here is incomparable [to Iraq or Afghanistan],” Sam says.
-“There, we were mostly worried about IEDs [improvised explosive devices] or maybe the occasional ambush.
-Here, it’s artillery all the time – it’s two real armies with similar capabilities fighting each other,” he says.
+“There, we were mostly worried about IEDs [improvised explosive devices] or maybe the occasional ambush; here, it’s artillery all the time – it’s two real armies with similar capabilities fighting each other,” he says.

 He describes the amount of enemy armour as a particular challenge.